WEKA REST API and equivalent CLI commands

 weka smb share lists remove <share-id> <user-list-type> --users <users>

-View SMB container status: Check the status of containers participating in the SMB cluster.
+Verify SMB container readiness: Checks the operational readiness of all containers participating in the SMB cluster.

 weka smb cluster status